The Bankrate promise

 Common federal bankruptcy exemptions are listed below.
-Married couples filing jointly can double the exemption amount and all amounts are shown for cases filed after April 1, 2016, and cases filed after April 1, 2019.
-These numbers will be adjusted again on April 1, 2022.
+Married couples filing jointly can double the exemption amount, and all amounts are shown for cases filed after April 1, 2022.
+These numbers will be adjusted again on March 31, 2025.

 Your primary residence could be exempt when filing for bankruptcy if its equity is below the exemption limit.
-You can protect $25,150 of equity in your home under federal exemptions ($23,675 in cases filed before April 1, 2019).
+You can protect $27,900 of equity in your home under federal exemptions.

 The homestead exemption can apply to your primary residence, which may qualify as: